Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Method

 Inferring the cause of failure in a robot trajectory is a complex task that requires understanding the robot's environment, the agent's actions, interactions with other agents, and their consequences.
-Doing so at scale across diverse failure episodes calls for automated systems capable of extracting and reasoning over semantic patterns in raw failure data.
-Our approach proceeds in three stages: (1) inferring failure reasons from perception sequences using an MLLM, (2) discovering semantic failure clusters via prompted reasoning over inferred causes, and (3) assigning each trajectory to one of the discovered clusters.
-The resulting clusters support both targeted retraining and online failure detection (Sec.~\ref{sec:safety_enhancement}).
+Performing such analysis at scale demands automated systems capable of extracting structured semantic signals from raw perceptual data and reasoning over recurring patterns.
+Our approach proceeds in three stages: (1) \textbf{failure reasoning} from perceptual sequences, (2) \textbf{failure taxonomy discovery} by aggregating the explanations into semantically coherent failure modes, and (3) \textbf{assignment} of each trajectory to the failure modes, as demonstrated in Fig.~\ref{fig:front figure}.

-\paragraph{Observation Downsampling.} To represent the failure event compactly, we downsample the tail of each sequence.
-Specifically, from each failure trajectory $o_{1:K}^n$, we select the final $T$ frames, sampled from $o_{K-T:K}$ at a reduced frame rate.
-This balances the need to understand the temporal context of the failure with the limitations of the MLLM's context window.